import { - type CreateOSProcess,

 Create an intermediate shell process; defaults to

-.
+false.
 Useful if you need to handle glob expansion or passing environment variables.
 A truthy value will use an intermediate shell to interpret the command using the default system shell.
 However, if the value is a string, that will be used as the executable path for the intermediate shell.- cwdoptional: string

 Sets the working directory of the process